- Treatment for erectile dysfunction with Viagra®

 Can I take Viagra® with alcohol?

 Moderate alcohol intake is advised.
-Excessive alcohol consumption may reduce the ability to achieve an erection and may increase the risk of side effects.
+Excessive alcohol may reduce the ability to achieve an erection and may increase the risk of side effects.

 Can I take Viagra® if I have high blood pressure?